Verified AI summary ◀▼

-Two-factor authentication provides another layer of security to your Zendesk account by requiring team members or end users to provide an expirable passcode when signing in.
+Two-step verification provides another layer of security to your Zendesk account by requiring team members or end users to provide an expirable passcode when signing in.
+You can require two-factor authentication, or each user can set up two-factor authentication for their own use.

 Two-factor authentication applies to users who sign in to your Zendesk using Zendesk authentication (email and password).
-It's not available for users who sign in using third-party authentication such as Google authentication services, JWT, or SAML.
-However, these users might still be able to use third-party two-factor authentication such as Google 2-Step Verification if you're using Google authentication.
+It's not available for users who sign in using third-party authentication, such as Google authentication services, JWT, or SAML.
+However, these users might still be able to use third-party two-factor authentication, such as Google 2-Step Verification, if you're using Google authentication.

 Important considerations before turning on two-factor authentication